mitranim/prax/docs/scripts/views/overview.md

 Combine the strengths of FP and OOP.
 Store your data in immutable, functional data types, manipulating it with [generic functions](api#emerge).
-Conduct the _flow_ of data and side effects with proven tools such as [lazy observables](examples#demand-driven-resources) and [event streams](examples#event-system), or the novel tools offered by Prax.
+Conduct the _flow_ of data and side effects with OO tools such as [lazy observables](examples#demand-driven-resources) and [event streams](examples#event-system), or the novel tools offered by Prax.